eboto/Conductor/README.md

 3. Add Conductor as a target dependency to your app target under the `Build Phases` menu.
 4. Link the binary to the Conductor library.
 5. Add `$(OBJROOT)/UninstalledProducts/include` to your **User Header Search Paths**, and set **Always Search User Paths** to Yes.
-6. Import the Conductor with `#import <Conductor/Conductor.h>`
+6. Import Conductor with `#import <Conductor/Conductor.h>`
 7. Build the project to check and make sure you setup everything correctly.

-##Setup
+##Adding Operations

-To use Conductor, first you have to subclass `CDOperation`, which is itself an NSOperation subclass.
+To use Conductor, first you have to subclass `CDOperation`, which is itself an `NSOperation` subclass.
 Lets build a really simple operation to play around with, which is the same as the `CDTestOperation` in ConductorTests.

 ```objective-c
 #import "Conductor/CDOperation.h"